 In the event of a board member resigning from the board, the PSC shall put forward from within their ranks a replacement for the board who shall serve in that position until the next AGM is called.

 Prior to the election, the outgoing PSC determines the total number of seats of the incoming committee.
 QGIS Voting Members shall be allowed a number of votes equal to the number of PSC memberships up for election and shall be asked to rank their votes in order of preference.
-The votes shall be weighted based on the number of PSC positions being voted for.
-For example if three PSC positions are available, each first choice vote shall be worth 3 points, second point vote 2 points and so on.
-PSC memberships shall be awarded on the total weighted score of the vote, with the nominee receiving the greatest score being awarded PSC membership first and so on in descending order of score of votes received until all PSC memberships have been allocated.
+After removing elected Board members from the vote results, PSC memberships shall be awarded on the total vote count, with the nominee receiving the greatest count being awarded PSC membership first and so on in descending order of number of votes received until all PSC memberships have been allocated.
 A list of currently serving PSC members shall be maintained at: https://www.qgis.org/en/site/getinvolved/governance/

 PSC members will serve for a two year term.